 Microsoft OneDrive is a file hosting cloud-based service for document storage.

-OneDrive connector allows the downloading of source files and uploading of target files directly to/from the Microsoft OneDrive repository.
+The Microsoft OneDrive connector allows the downloading of source files and uploading of target files directly to/from Microsoft OneDrive and Microsoft OneDrive for Business repositories.
 The connector uses the OneDrive API to implement the integration.

 There are a number of use cases for the connector:

-- Use Automated Project Creation (APC) to have Memsource automatically create new projects when a change in the last modified date is detected in monitored files or a folder.
+Use Automated Project Creation (APC) to have Memsource automatically create new projects when a change in the last modified date is detected for monitored files or a folder.

 No changes are required.